truenas/documentation/content/SCALE/Storage/SnapshotsSCALE.md

 {{< expand "What is a clone?" "v" >}}
 A clone is a writable copy of the snapshot.
-Because a clone is actually a dataset which can be mounted, it appears in the **Pools** screen rather than the **Snapshots** screen.
+Because a clone is a dataset that can be mounted, it appears in the **Storage** screen rather than the *Snapshots* screen.
-By default, *-clone* is added to the new snapshot name when the clone is created.
+By default, TrueNAS adds *-clone* to the new snapshot name when creating the clone.

 {{< /expand >}}
 A dialog prompts for the new dataset *Name*.